medevil84/FanControl.AquacomputerDevices/README.md

 # FanControl.AquacomputerDevices
-[FanControl](https://github.com/Rem0o/FanControl.Releases) Plugin for the Aquacomputer Devices (HighFlowNext, Quadro and *Highly Experimental* Octo)
+[FanControl](https://github.com/Rem0o/FanControl.Releases) Plugin for the Aquacomputer Devices (HighFlowNext, Quadro and *Highly Experimental* Octo / Farbwerk)

 This plugin will interface directly with the usb devices, so *aquasuite is not needed*.
 > This code has been tested with firmware version >= 1012 of the **HighFlowNext** device.